 Patients using topical corticosteroids should receive the following information and instructions:

 Safety and effectiveness of Clobetasol propionate ointment in pediatric patients have not been established.
-Use in children under 12 years of age is not recommended.
+Use in pediatric patients under 12 years of age is not recommended.
 Because of a higher ratio of skin surface area to body mass, pediatric patients are at a greater risk than adults of HPA axis suppression and Cushing's syndrome when they are treated with topical corticosteroids.
 They are therefore also at greater risk of adrenal insufficiency during or after withdrawal of treatment.
-Adverse effects including striae have been reported with inappropriate use of topical corticosteroids in infants and children (see PRECAUTIONS).
+Adverse effects including striae have been reported with inappropriate use of topical corticosteroids in infants and children.

 HPA axis suppression, Cushing's syndrome, linear growth retardation, delayed weight gain and intracranial hypertension have been reported in children receiving topical corticosteroids.
 Manifestations of adrenal suppression in children include low plasma cortisol levels, and an absence of response to ACTH stimulation.
 Manifestations of intracranial hypertension include bulging fontanelles, headaches, and bilateral papilledema.